mehmetyldz87/FCND-Controls/README.md

 In this senario , the mass of quadrotor is adjusted to make the quad more or less stay in the same spot.

-With the proper `mass = 0.5` , your simulation should look a little like this:
+With the proper `mass = 0.5` .
+Simulation should look a little like this:

 <p align="center">
 <img src="animations/scenario1.gif" width="500"/>